Practical Methods for Real World Control Systems

 Danny is a Senior Member of the IEEE and was Vice Chair for Industry and Applications for the 2004 American Control Conference (ACC) in Boston.
 He was Vice Chair for Workshops at the 2006 ACC in Minneapolis and the 2022 ACC in Atlanta, for Special Sessions at the 2007 ACC in New York, and for Industry and Applications for the 2009 ACC in St. Louis.
 He was Program Chair for the 2013 ACC and is General Chair of the recent 2016 ACC in Boston.
 He has helped organize conference tutorial sessions on topics as varied as disk drives, atomic force microscopes, phase-locked loops, laser interferometry, and how business models and mechanics affect control design.
 He served as the Chair of the IEEE CSS History Committee from 2001 to 2010.
 Danny is credited with the original idea for the clocking mechanism behind the DVD+RW optical disk format and is co-inventor on the fundamental patent.
 He was on the team that prototyped Agilent’s first 40Gbps Bit Error Rate Tester (BERT) and was able to cite a Douglas Adams book in one of his patents relating to that device.
 Along with his co-author, Gene Franklin, he was awarded the 2003 IEEE Control Systems Magazine Outstanding Paper Award.
 His favorite paper remains the one prompted by a question from his then 3-year-old son, which showed that the outrigger was a feedback mechanism that predated the water clock by at least a 1000 years.
 He was a Keynote Lecturer at the 2015 Multi-Conference on Decision and Control in Sydney, Australia, a Plenary Lecturer at the 2020 Conference on Control Technology and Automation in Montreal, and a Semi-Plenary speaker at the inaugural Modeling, Estimation, and Control Conference in Austin.
 His recent work for Agilent was on future atomic force microscopes and high precision interferometers.
-His current work involves improving the real-time data collection and signal processing on Agilent’s Mass Spectrometers, and is part of the team that created Agilent’s award winning Ultivo Tandem Quad LC Mass Spectrometer.
+His current work involves improving the real-time data collection and signal processing on Agilent’s Mass Spectrometers, and is part of the team that created Agilent’s multi-award winning Ultivo Tandem Quad LC Mass Spectrometer.
 He is the holder of over 20 patents and has published nearly 50 reviewed technical papers.